HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_changelog.md

 read the _Redfish versioning_ paragraph of this
 <a href="https://developer.hpe.com/blog/getting-started-with-ilo-restful-api-redfish-api-conformance/" target="_blank">article</a>.

+## iLO 5 3.11 new features and changes

+- No features are introduced or modified in this release.

+## iLO 5 3.10 new features and changes

+- No features are introduced or modified in this release.

 ## iLO 5 3.09 new features and changes

 ### New URIs